simpsonlab/simpsonlab.github.io/_posts/2015-05-01-understanding-poa.md

   var network = new vis.Network(container, data, options);
 </script>

-The partial order alignment graph differs from the alingment strings in that a given base can have multiple predecessors (_eg_, the `C` after the fork being preceeded by both a string of `A`s and of `T`s) or successors (_eg_, the `C` before the fork).
+The partial order alignment graph differs from the alignment strings in that a given base can have multiple predecessors (_eg_, the `C` after the fork being preceeded by both a string of `A`s and of `T`s) or successors (_eg_, the `C` before the fork).
 But it is similar to